clamor-py/anysocks/docs/source/limitations.rst

 ``anysocks`` currently has a few limitations users have to deal with.

-- There may be more than once connection to a given IP address in a ``CONNECTING`` state.
+- There may be more than one connection to a given IP address in a ``CONNECTING`` state.

 - The client doesn't support connecting through a proxy.